Green Line A branch: Route 57

 A 2018–19 MBTA review of its bus system found that route 57 suffered from overcrowding at peak hours and poor reliability.
 No short-term changes were recommended.
 2022 MBTA proposals for its systemwide bus network redesign called for the 57 to have increased frequency to provide service every 15 minutes or better at all operating hours.
 57A short turn service was reintroduced in December 2024 but dropped in April 2025.
 Evening service was extended about one hour later effective August 24, 2025.
+Effective December 14, 2025, route 57 is scheduled to operate every 15 minutes or less during normal service hours.